snaldos/packing-optimization/docs/reference_materials/presentation.md

 ## Note on Solution Meaningfulness & Trade-offs

-- **DP (Vector/HashMap), Brute Force and Backtracking** always return not just any optimal solution, but the "best-fitted" (most meaningful) one: maximizing profit, then minimizing total weight, then minimizing the number of pallets.
-This is especially valuable in real-world logistics, where lighter or fewer pallets are preferable for cost, handling, or space reasons.
+- **DP (Vector/HashMap), Brute Force and Backtracking** always return not just any optimal solution, but the "best-fitted" (most meaningful) one: maximizing profit, then minimizing total weight, then minimizing the number of pallets, and—if there is still a tie—choosing the solution with the lexicographically smallest set of pallet IDs.
+This ensures that, even among all equally optimal solutions, the result is the most consistent and predictable for real-world use cases (e.g., always picking the same set of pallets for the same input).
 - **Other algorithms (e.g., Branch & Bound, ILP)** may return any optimal solution, but are not guaranteed to find the best-fitted one according to these secondary criteria.
 This is because they prioritize speed and aggressive pruning, which can skip over equally optimal but more practical solutions.
 - **Trade-off:** The enhanced tie-breaking in DP and BF adds a small computational overhead, but ensures the returned solution is not just mathematically optimal, but also practically best-suited for real applications.
 In contrast, faster algorithms may sacrifice this extra layer of optimality for performance.